Amit-P-Amin/CoffeeLists/README.md

 ### Description

-The Lists app allows the user to view and edit nested lists of content.
+This app allows the user to view and edit nested lists of content.

+You can see it live here: [here](https://evercoffeelist.herokuapp.com/).

 #### Features